Jaruzel/QuickPass/README.md

 The HTML used is as basic as I can make it, so that it is responsive and lightweight.

 # Usage
-You should definately self-host this on an SSL secured website that you have full control over.
+You should definitely self-host this on an SSL secured website that you have full control over.

 # Licence
 MIT